bitnami/charts/bitnami/haproxy-intel/README.md

 # HAProxy for Intel packaged by Bitnami

-HAProxy is a TCP proxy and a HTTP reverse proxy.
-It supports SSL termination and offloading, TCP and HTTP normalization, traffic regulation, caching and protection against DDoS attacks.
+HAProxy is a high-performance, open-source load balancer and reverse proxy for TCP and HTTP applications.
+This image is optimized with Intel® QuickAssist Technology OpenSSL* Engine (QAT_Engine).

 [Overview of HAProxy](http://www.haproxy.org/)